connxio/docs/docs/integrations/transformation/data-collection.md

 ## Advanced error handling

 By default, all failed requests will be retried according to the [retry](#retry) pattern.
 If the request is still not successful, the transaction will be logged as an error and terminated.
 Advanced error handling allows you to create rules for handling specific unsuccessful status codes beyond the standard pattern.

-> For legacy integration support (integrations created using DataCollection before Advanced Error Handling was integrated) there is a toggleable "Continue on 404".

 <div style={{maxWidth: '400px'}}>
   <ThemedImage